 Completing the family winemaking team is Patricia’s older brother, Bill, who is also a past president of the Virginia Vineyards Association and a gubernatorial appointee to the Virginia Wine Board.
 He also began his own vineyard of Petit Verdot, called Aftonshire.
 A few years back, the family accepted the opportunity to purchase the neighboring Flying Fox Vineyard after years of successful collaboration.
 With the acreage and projects growing almost every year, the team divvies up the responsibilities of the vineyard with Emily handling the research side of things and Elliott handling the numbers with bottling and product.
 With Elliott’s experience and research in England’s booming sparkling industry, the Scintilla they produce with Chardonnay and either Merlot or Cabernet Franc has become wildly popular.

-What Wines to Try at Veritas
+What Wines to Taste at Veritas Vineyards & Winery

 A versatile grape that can be expressed in many different styles, Chardonnay is a staple in the Virginia wine industry.
 In the U.K., it is grown largely with the intention of using as a fundamental ingredient of the finest sparkling wines.